Whistleblowing Policy

 This procedure is for disclosures about matters other than a breach of your own contract of employment, which should be raised with your line manager according to the grievance procedure in your service agreement.

-Stage 2: If you are concerned that the CEO is involved in the wrongdoing, has failed to make a proper investigation or has failed to report the outcome of the investigations to the relevant person, you should escalate the matter to the Chair of the Board of Trustees.
-The Chair will arrange for a review of the investigation to be carried out, make any necessary enquiries and make their own report to the Board.
+If you are concerned that the CEO is involved in the wrongdoing, has failed to make a proper investigation, or has failed to report the outcome of the investigations to the relevant person, you should escalate the matter to the Chair of the Board of Trustees.

 HM Revenue & Customs